 “They have a vital role to play in tropical countries for coastal protection, ecosystem functioning and supporting the livelihoods of coastal communities.
 Restoration projects have been set up but there is little scientific support to guide the restoration practice.
 Successful restoration often comes down to a particular site’s conditions being suitable for mangrove survival.
 Our research gives mangrove restorations practitioners the scientific background and practical tools to take these site conditions into account.”

-Dr Van Loon, from the University’s School of Geography, Earth and Environmental Sciences and The Birmingham Institute of Forest Research (BIFoR), added that salinity, soil conditions and hydrology were all important factors in determining a project’s chances of success, but hydrology was often overlooked in mangrove restoration, making it an important reason for failure.
+Dr Van Loon, who is also part of The Birmingham Institute of Forest Research (BIFoR), added that salinity, soil conditions and hydrology were all important factors in determining a project’s chances of success, but hydrology was often overlooked in mangrove restoration, making it an important reason for failure.

 Mangrove seedlings, for example, are often planted in the mudflat zone, which is too wet for growth.
 Mangrove vegetation fails to recover in abandoned shrimp ponds because of impaired water flow.
 Restoring the hydrology of impounded mangrove areas has proven to lead to successful restoration in Florida, Costa Rica, the Philippines and Thailand, but mangrove organisations need more useful tools to take hydrology into account in their restoration projects.